All Flashcards

 What is green manure?

-Letting leftover crop parts decompose in the soil to add nutrients.
+Letting leftover crop parts decompose in the soil to add nutrients back.

 Rotating grazing areas for livestock to prevent overgrazing and maintain pasture health.

-What is the impact of overgrazing on pastures?
+What is the purpose of terracing on steep slopes?